 - The federal Housing Choice Voucher Program, known as Section 8

-Instruction is provided by the Police, Inspections and Community Services departments, City Attorney's Office, Triangle Apartment Association, Blue Ridge Properties Corporation, Raleigh Housing Authority and Hatch, Little & Bunn LLP.
+Instruction is provided by the Police department, Inspections and Community Services divisions, City Attorney's Office, Triangle Apartment Association, Blue Ridge Properties Corporation, Raleigh Housing Authority and Hatch, Little & Bunn LLP.

 Cost and Continuing Education Credits